Econet Wireless Zimbabwe

 In October 2013, Econet Wireless Zimbabwe introduced fixed-price bundles that let subscribers enjoy unlimited Facebook use, purchased by the week or by the month.

-Originally launched as an experimental pilot, these Facebook plans were so successful that they set the stage for similar bundles, including unlimited WhatsApp and unlimited Opera Mini.
+Originally launched as an experimental pilot, these Facebook plans were so successful that they set the stage for similar bundles, including unlimited WhatsApp.

 Success Story: Econet Goes to the Opera